 Traditionally preheaders assist the user; they show company names, send dates and offer a webpage version of the email.

 Sadly, most traditional preheaders resemble the one above.
-This preheader does not optimize its inbox space and users are left with the same text they’ve seen thousands of times before.
+This preheader does not optimize its inbox space.
+Thus, users are left with the same text they’ve seen thousands of times before.

 5 Characteristics of an Effective Email Preheader

-Email preheader text has to be viewable for both a desktop and a mobile user.
+Preheader text has to be viewable for both a desktop and a mobile user.
 According to eMailmonday, as much as 70% of email opens are happening on a mobile device.
 The space for visibility in an inbox is limited and each word counts.
-Different email clients have varying average amounts of characters displayed, so play it safe and place the most important information at the beginning to ensure its visibility.
+Since different email clients have different display settings, play it safe and place the most important information at the beginning to ensure visibility.

 Cohesive Messaging: The email preheader should coincide with your subject line.